KomalsPoshan/RotiTales/index.md

 ---
 layout: home
-title: Welcome to Roti Tales
+title: Roti Tales
 ---

-This is a simple blog powered by Jekyll and hosted with GitHub Pages.
-More stories coming soon!
+The journey of tales will begin soon!